sandes/zipfly/README.md

 # Examples

 > <b>Create a ZIP file with size estimation</b>
-Use the `BufferPredictionSize` to compute the correct size of the resulting archive.
+Use the `BufferPredictionSize` to compute the correct size of the resulting archive before creating it.

 > <b>Streaming a large file</b>
 Efficient way to read a single very large binary file in python